Quick Summary

 Rest API model

-3 Best Traits of REST API Architecture Design
+Top 3 Features of a Well-Designed REST API

 A well-grounded API will be uncomplicated to work with.
 Its resources and other related operations should be quickly committed to memory by developers who deal with it consistently.
 Thus, an ideal API should be trouble-free to read and write so that designers and developers are comfortable working with it.